-Adverse sustainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next Social Indicators appli 16.
-Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law 0% N/A Effective data coverage: Low The definition of what constitutes a "social violation" as mentioned in this PAI is not explicitely described in the regulation.
+Indi cators applicable to i investments in se overeigns and sup oranationals and biological weapons, and nuclear/depleted uranium weapons.
+See our RBC policy.
+Most of these weapons are covered by international conventions and investments are already prohibited in some jurisdictions.
+Adverse sust tainability indicator Metric Impact [year n] Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Environmental 15.
+GHG intensity GHG intensity of investee countries 30,4 tCO2e/m€ 24,64tCO2e/m€ Effective data coverage:Low For Scope 1 & 2, BNPP AM has decided to use a dataset that combines country level reporting from multiple sources with estimation models that ensure that data is available for all countries across any given year.
+It has also been decided to include estimated emissions related to land use, land-use change and forestry (LULUCF) which leads BNPP AM proprietary ESG scoring framework for sovereigns which assesses countries' commitment to reduce their GHG emissions to comply with the 2°C goal of the Paris Agreement, with regards to their Nationally Determined Contributions, and analyzes countries' policies adopted for tackling climate change.
+As part of our overall to higher reported figures.
+Stewardship Policy, we target sovereigns through BNPP AM engagement initiatives & more particularly around thematic bond issuance as sovereign bonds with climate related use of proceeds may contribute to decrease the carbon footprint of countries and increase avoided emissions.
+Social 16.
+Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law 0 0 Effective data coverage: Low The definition of what constitutes a "social violation" as mentioned in this PAI is not explicitely described in the regulation.
 Other frameworks such as the Towards Sustainability label exist but are more prescriptive.
 Identification of countries subject to social violations has been achieved based on research performed by the data provider and identifying relevant controversies related to social topics.
-The social topics considered are the following: civil conflict, state repression, transnational conflict, violent crime, labour rights, discrimination. footprint of countries and increase avoided emissions.
-Several indicators linked to social violations are embedded in BNPP AM proprietary sovereign ESG scoring framework, including: Labour & Social Protection, Control of Corruption, Democratic Life, Security.
-In addition, countries in BNPP AM system must qualify as investible sovereigns for some of BNPP AM sustainability funds, such as those with the Towards Sustainability Quality Standard label and Verbändekonzept market practice.
+The social topics considered are the following: civil conflict, state repression, transnational conflict, Several indicators linked to social violations are embedded in BNPP AM proprietary sovereign ESG scoring framework, including: Labour & Social Protection, Control of Corruption, Democratic Life, Security.
+BNP Paribas Group's internal Framework identifies severe controversial countries that are flagged on a dedicated exclusion list.